d12frosted/elpa-mirror/gnu/consult-readme.txt

    recent Isearch string are added to the "future history" and can be accessed by pressing =M-n=.
 When =consult-line= is bound to the =isearch-mode-map= and is invoked during a running Isearch, it will use the current Isearch string.
+ - =consult-line-multi=: Search across multiple buffers.
+By default search across project buffers.
+If invoked with a prefix argument search across all buffers.
+   Behaves like =consult-line=.
  - =consult-isearch=: During an Isearch session, this command picks a search string from history and continues the search with the newly selected string.
-Outside of Isearch, the command allows to pick a string from the history and starts a new Isearch.
-This command can be used as a drop-in replacement for =isearch-edit-string=.
+Outside of Isearch, the command allows you to pick a string from the history and starts a new Isearch. =consult-isearch= acts as a drop-in replacement for =isearch-edit-string=.
  - =consult-multi-occur=: Replacement for =multi-occur= which uses =completing-read-multiple=.
  - =consult-keep-lines=: Replacement for =keep/flush-lines=
    which uses the current completion style for filtering the buffer.
 The function updates the buffer while typing.
-In particular, this function can be used to further narrow an exported Embark collect buffer with the same completion filtering as during =completing-read=.
+In particular =consult-keep-lines= can narrow down an exported Embark collect buffer further, relying on the same completion filtering as ~completing-read~.
 If the input begins with the negation operator, i.e., ~!
 SPC~, the filter matches the complement.
-If a region is active, the filtering is restricted to that region.
+If a region is active, the region restricts the filtering.
  - =consult-focus-lines=: Temporarily hide lines by filtering them using the current completion style.
 Call with =C-u= prefix argument in order to show the hidden lines again.
 If the input begins with the negation operator, i.e., ~!
 SPC~, the filter matches the complement.
 In contrast to =consult-keep-lines= this function does not edit the buffer.
-If a region is active, the focusing is restricted to that region.
+If a region is active, the region restricts the filtering.

 ** Grep and Find
    :properties: